TIMELINE: Winter after Blood Hound.

 “Oh, Lucia, I’m amazed,” he held out his arms.
 Warm, magnanimous.
 “You didn’t even change your first name.
 It made it easier to find you.”

-“Well, I didn’t expect to see you,” I said to him.
+“Well, I didn’t expect to see you.”
 I felt the gun in my coat pocket.
 There were eight of them that I could see, so I didn’t exactly think much of my chances.

 Gilette.
 That was the name of the guy I had been screaming at.
 He shrank back at the sound of Grimaldi’s voice and stepped further behind me.